 Requesters are able to choose their favorite writers, so you can easily become a favorite writer of many requesters and therefore always have work available and (as a bonus) earn more money.

 You earn a percentage of each article you write.
 As of the time of this article, iWriter takes 29% of the total cost of the article.
-This means if you’re writing a 700 word article, the cost to the requester five dollars and you, as a basic writer, will earn $4.05.
+This means if you’re writing a 700-word article, the cost to the requester five dollars and you, as a basic writer, will earn $4.05.
 However, if you get a personal request to write the article, then you earn another 5% of the total price paid.
-Therefore, getting people to request you definitely works in your favor over the long run.
+Therefore, getting people to request you definitely work in your favor over the long run.

 As a writer, you also earn extra money through tips.
 When a requester accepts the article, they have a choice to tip.
 If you can find generous requesters, tips help supplement your income.